Beauséjour (electoral district)

 Beauséjour is largely Acadian and Francophone, with a significant Anglophone section in the southern section of the riding.

-The riding consists of most of Westmorland County to the east and north of Moncton; and almost all of Kent County.
-Major towns in the riding include Shediac, Cap-Pelé, Sackville, Bouctouche and Richibucto.
+The riding consists of most of Westmorland County to the east and north of Moncton, and a large portion of Kent County.
+Major towns in the riding include Shediac, Cap-Pelé, Sackville, Bouctouche, Richibucto and the southern and eastern portions of Dieppe.
 The neighbouring ridings are Miramichi—Grand Lake, Fundy Royal, Moncton—Riverview—Dieppe, and Cumberland—Colchester in Nova Scotia; it is connected to the riding of Malpeque on Prince Edward Island by the Confederation Bridge.

+Since 2000, its member of Parliament (MP) has been Dominic LeBlanc of the Liberal Party.

 Political geography

 Westmorland—Kent was created in 1966 from Kent, and part of Westmorland that was not included in the Moncton riding.
 It was abolished when it was incorporated into the new riding of Beauséjour in 1987.

 Beauséjour was created in 1987 primarily from Westmorland—Kent, incorporating parts of Moncton and Northumberland—Miramichi ridings.
 Between a 1990 by-election and 1993, it was the seat of Liberal leader and later Prime Minister Jean Chrétien.

 In 1997, it was renamed "Beauséjour—Petitcodiac", and expanded to include most of Albert County and the Petitcodiac area of western Westmorland County.
 This created a "doughnut" around Greater Moncton, which was a separate district.

 In 2003, Beauséjour—Petitcodiac was abolished when it was redistributed into a new Beauséjour riding and into Fundy riding.

 The new Beauséjour riding was created primarily from Beauséjour—Petitcodiac, incorporating parts of Miramichi and Moncton—Riverview—Dieppe ridings.

-As per the 2012 federal electoral redistribution, this riding will lose small territories to Miramichi—Grand Lake and Fundy Royal, but will gain territory from Moncton—Riverview—Dieppe.
+in the 2012 federal electoral redistribution, the riding lost a large portion of western Kent County to Miramichi—Grand Lake and a portion of Moncton Parish to Fundy Royal, but gained a portion of western Dieppe from Moncton—Riverview—Dieppe.

+Following the 2022 Canadian federal electoral redistribution, it lost its territory in Moncton to Moncton—Dieppe.